Meet Our Bloggers

 Dave Cooke is a senior vehicles analyst in the Clean Vehicles Program, specializing in both light- and heavy-duty fuel economy.
 He conducts research on fuel efficiency technologies and the implications for oil consumption and greenhouse gas emissions across the transportation sector.
 See Dave's full bio.

-Marcia DeLonge is an agroecologist in the Food & Environment Program at the Union of Concerned Scientists (UCS).
+Marcia DeLonge is a senior scientist in the Food & Environment Program at the Union of Concerned Scientists (UCS).
 Dr. DeLonge conducts scientific research and analyses identifying practices that lead to healthy, sustainable food and farming systems.
 See Marcia's full bio.

 Director of state policy & analysis, Clean Energy